liferay/liferay-docs/discover/portal/articles/14-liferay-utility-applications/05-knowledge-base.markdown

     https://github.com/liferay/liferay-docs/blob/master/develop/tutorials/folder-1/some-article.markdown

-To use this feature, you must specify the portlet property setting `knowledge.base.source.url.enabled=false`.
+To use this feature, you must specify the portlet property setting `knowledge.base.source.url.enabled=true`.
 You specify the base source URL in a file called `.METADATA` in the Zip file's root folder and the importer applies that base source URL to all of the Zip file's resulting articles.

 The Zip file importer also supports importing a two level hierarchy of articles and assigning articles a priority based on numerical file prefixes.
-Here's a more advanced listing that shows a Zip file structure that leverages these
+Below is a more advanced listing that shows a Zip file structure that leverages these features.

-features:
+**Example Advanced Zip File Structure:**

 - `01-intro/`
     - `00-winter-excursions-intro.markdown`